bgromov/wiki-mathjax/README.md

  - Inline equations are scaled down to 100% (previously were same as display equations, i.e. 125%).

 ### KNOWN ISSUES:
+ - Some symbols may not render properly (instead, formula source is shown in red) if you are logged in to Wikipedia and the math rendering option is not set to 'LaTeX'.
+See [issue #20](https://github.com/bgromov/wiki-mathjax/issues/20) for details (Thanks to Florian Pfaff).

  - Symbols which are not a part of display equation, i.e. not typed in between <math>...</math>, but right after it, will be displayed from the next line.
 This is along with LaTeX markup rules and won't be fixed.